Posted March 4th, 2014 by Sharon Green in writing

 Posted August 2nd, 2012 by Sharon Green in Entrepreneurial Journalism

 Last week I attended a class organised by General Assembly London on how to launch your publishing microbusiness.
 The session was presented by British digital producer and journalist Adam Westbrook and looked at ways journalists, writers and producers can identify opportunities in entrepreneurial journalism and online publishing.
 It specifically looked at the microbusiness approach – that is, starting an intentionally small business.
+In case yuo are running under loss you can always find out the steps to sell your business.

 Westbrook describes a microbusiness as “usually consisting of one or two people, working from home or from a shared workspace, being frugal, minimising overheads, concentrating on pleasing a small but loyal customer base and, as a result, being impressively profitable”.
 The idea of the microbusiness is to work quickly and with flexibility.
 It is nimble and experimental.
 There are generally no investors or shareholders in a microbusiness either, meaning decisions can be made faster, giving you the ability to please your audience or customers.
 The biggest problem mainstream media has is that they’re too big to adopt change quickly.
 Because a microbusiness is intentionally small they can be far more flexible in their approach and change as the markets do.